vibinbobyjoseph/toolbox/notes/LinuxNotes.md

 ## 17.7. date Command

-The date **command** in Linux is used to display or set the system date and time.
-It is a straightforward tool for working with time-related information and allows for formatting the output or modifying the system clock.
+Display or set system date and time with custom formatting options.

 - date → display the current date and time